gdayori/igniteui-.net-core-workshop/docs/04-Configure-Grid/04-02-Set-Feature-Options.md

-# Enable Grid feature options
+# Set Grid feature options

 Each grid feature has own many options to adapt to a variety of use cases.
+Set grid feature options to configuire grid.

-## Change filtering UI
+## Change filtering UI to simple one.

-Change filtering UI from dialog based UI to simple one.
+The default filtering UI is a dialog-based UI that end-users can set complex filtering conditions.
+Change filtering UI from the dialog-based UI to the simple one.

 Views\\Home\\Index.cshtml